Parmesan Protein Is Higher Than Chicken By Weight

 • Minimum aging of 12 months

-• Cows fed mainly local forage, silage forbidden
+• Cows fed mainly local forage with no silage

 Pre-Grated vs Wedge

-• Very high sodium levels, such as 1,804mg per 100g in one USDA entry
+• Very high sodium levels, exceeding 1,800 milligrams per 100 grams in some USDA entries

-A wedge with rind markings is usually easier to verify for authenticity and ingredients.
+A wedge with rind markings is often the Best Signal of authenticity and minimal ingredients.

 Sodium and Saturated Fat: What to Watch

-Parmesan is concentrated.
-That includes both nutrients and components to limit.
+Parmesan is concentrated, which includes nutrients and components to limit.

 Why Aged Parmesan Has Crunchy Crystals